Marketing is constantly changing an evolving. And this brings it’s own set of challenges for you as a small business owner.

 So you went and spent a load of money on a website, and now it’s not performing as well as you had hoped.
 This happens all to often, unfortunately.
 Here are some reason why your website is not performing:

 - Mobile friendly – Google prioritises websites that load quickly and that are mobile optimised, as most users check on their phones.
-Check if your website is fast to load on mobile.
+Check if your website is fast to load on mobile via the Google Mobile friendly test, or Google Page Speed Insights.

 5. Are you not showing up in Google search results?

-If you are not showing up in Google search results, here are a few element that will affect your presence in search results:
+If you are not showing up in Google search results, here are a few factors that will affect your presence in search results:

 - Is your business verified on Google?
 Have you completed all of the information on your Google My Business page Take the time to do this.
 This information should be an exact match for what’s on your website.
 NAP (Name, Address and Phone Number).